What Happens After Mediation Settlement?

 How Long After Mediation Will I Get My Money?

-The timing for receiving payment after a successful mediation may vary depending on the terms of your agreement and the actions of the parties involved.
-In some cases, payment may be due a short time after the execution of the settlement agreement, while in other cases, payment may be delayed.
-However, it is essential to note that even if compensation is due quickly, it does not mean you will receive your money at the time of signing.
+The timing for receiving payment after a successful mediation may vary.
+It depends on the terms of your agreement and the actions of the parties involved.
+Sometimes, payment may be due a short time after the execution of the settlement agreement.
+While in other cases, payment may be delayed.
+However, it is essential to note that even if compensation is due quickly, it does not mean you will receive your money when signing.

-Typically, the payment will go to your attorney, who will place it in a trust account.
-They will then distribute the money as required.
+Typically, the payment will go to your attorney.
+They will place it in a trust account.
+Your attorney will then distribute the money as required.
 For example, in many cases, expenses related to your injury and lawsuit must be paid before you receive the remaining money.
-Once the attorney distributes the funds accordingly, you will receive the funds that are left.
+Once the attorney distributes the funds accordingly, you will receive the remaining funds.

 What Gets Taken from My Settlement Money Before I Receive It?